ssavitzky/MakeStuff/README.md

     for specific targets with dependencies.

  `*/[.]config.make`
-:   This contains make rules, definitions, and dependencies that apply to the
+:   This contains make rules, definitions, dependencies, and `include`
-    current directory.
+	statements that apply to the current directory.
+A local `.config.make` is _not_ inherited by subdirectories.
+Files in `blogging`  and `music` are normally included here.

  `*/[.]depends.make`
 :   This contains make rules, definitions, and dependencies that apply to the